sjustesen/ScriFlow/README.md

-# ScriFlow
+# ScriFlow (working title)
-A web-based workflow system for [Scribus](https://en.wikipedia.org/wiki/Scribus)*
+A DTP workflow system for the web

 ** This software is very, very alpha version-ish - expect nothing to work at the moment, download the source if you want to hack on it.
-Most development happens in the "openwc" branch - I got tired of dependency hell with the React based project on the main branch, however I intend to keep it around as I have some code to move out of it
 **

-This project is an attempt to make a workflow system, allowing multiple persons to work simultaneously on a Scribus project.
+This project is an attempt to make a workflow system, allowing multiple persons to work simultaneously on a DTP project.
-I stumbled across Scribus many moons ago.
-However it wasn't until recently that I had the chance to actually use it for a real project.
-After that time I thought to myself that it would be cool to try to build an ecosystem around it, just as people have done with commercially available products.
-But whereas traditional companies often try to force vendor lockins upon its users, we do the opposite: Let people maintain their software freedom!

-Not affiliated with the main [Scribus](https://en.wikipedia.org/wiki/Scribus)* project.
-I am, though, a happy [Scribus](https://en.wikipedia.org/wiki/Scribus)* user. (^Simon)

 ## Project Outline
 The consists of two parts, a React-powered clientside app being the frontend GUI, and a lightweight server written in Go.